luismarrer/bank_management_system/README.md

 source venv/bin/activate
 pip install -r ../requirements.txt
 ```
-3. Configure your database connection:
+3. Configure your database connection and your key for OpenAPI:
 - Make sure you have PostgreSQL installed. ([Official documentation for download and installation](https://www.postgresql.org/download/).)
 - Create a PostgreSQL database.
 - In the backend directory, create a .env file with the following structure: